calebmer/vulture/README.md

 `vulture` is a front-end framework optimized for progressive enhancement and accessibility.
 Everything rendered with `vulture` *must* be accessible for everyone, even those who have chosen to disable JavaScript.

 To accomplish this goal, `vulture` uses the concept of isomorphism, shared code on both the client and server.
-Therefore (while not required) it is highly recommended that your web app server (sometimes lovingly called the front-end-back-end) use node.js.
+However, in order to be isomorphic `vulture` uses a virtual DOM (specifically the [`virtual-dom`](http://npmjs.com/virtual-dom) package).
+This inevitably means writing HTML in JavaScript.

 ```js
 var v = require('vulture')